Introduction to the Code of Conduct for SICB and SICB+

 Scope of Policy

-The policies herein apply to all attendees, speakers, exhibitors, staff, contractors, service providers, volunteers, and guests at the annual meeting and related activities.
+The policies herein apply to all attendees, speakers, exhibitors, staff, contractors, service providers, volunteers, and guests at the annual conference and related activities, including all engagement with online conference activities and content.

 Definition of Sexual Harassment